12 Best Beaches on Lake Michigan

 9. South Haven Beach

-South Haven Beach is one of Lake Michigan's best, but what really sets it apart from the others is the town in behind.
+South Haven Beach is one of Lake Michigan's best, but what really sets it apart from the others is the town behind it.
 South Haven is your quintessential summer beach town, with all kinds of shops and services selling everything from souvenir T-shirts right through to hot dogs on a stick.

 The beach itself is divided in two: North Beach and South Beach, separated by the Black River.
 The fine, soft sand is ideal for lounging, playing a game of Frisbee, or building sandcastles.
 Pry yourself from your towel and get a bit of exercise by walking out to the end of the pier, where you'll find a lighthouse, in operation since 1872.